-After a year, Myanna began to work with Lilith and soon dropped out of college.
-She never needed to look back because she has been busy ever since.
+After a year at UMass, Myanna began to work with the band Lilith and soon dropped out of college.
 Performing with Lilith in a lot of different clubs in the Amherst and North Hampton area gave her experience playing rock and roll and r&b covers with a popular all-female group.
+At this point her focus switched back to tenor - a better fit for that style of music.
 She next worked with the Bill Bellamy Project for three years.
 In 1984 when Didi Stewart and Sandy Martin were putting together the band Girls’ Night Out, Myanna was one of the first people they called.
 The group, which lasted four years and was quite popular in the New England area, evolved from one that paid tribute to girl groups of the 1960s to an ensemble that featured originals by its musicians.

 When she left Girls Night Out, Myanna started her own band, wrote a lot of songs, and put out her debut recording, the 1991 CD called Myanna.
 In 1994 she also began playing with the Love Dogs, an original blues-r&b-jump blues band led by the lead singer and featuring a three piece horn section.
 She has continued up to the present time playing with both her group and the Love Dogs.

-Thus far, Myanna has recorded three CDs as a leader (Myanna, After Hours and One Never Knows, Do One), and is in the process of working on a fourth; all for the Bridge City label.
+Thus far, Myanna has recorded four CDs as a leader (Myanna, After Hours and One Never Knows, Do One?, Divine Dysfunktion), all for the Bridge City label.
 “With my band, we play a form of jazz, a soulful funky version with a lot of backbeat and funk with a focus on improvisation.
 My music has become more funky, bluesy, rootsy and spontaneous over time.
-I've also made four CDs with the Love Dogs.
-The latest one, which is a live recording, is a standout.”
 In addition to all the favorable press she has received, she has won awards for best jazz artist from both the "Boston Music Awards" and "The Boston Phoenix Readers Poll".